devismail2y/Hashcatlab/README.md

 # Hashcatlab

 The lab consists of:
-BasicPasswordCracking.txt = list of hashes\n
+BasicPasswordCracking.txt = list of hashes
-ezwordlist.txt = wordlist\n
+ezwordlist.txt = wordlist
-CommonEnglishWords.txt = secondary wordlist for combination attack\n
+CommonEnglishWords.txt = secondary wordlist for combination attack